Top 5 PJT Restructuring (RSSG) Interview Questions

 This is not to say that you won't get traditional accounting questions (with an RX emphasis) or other more common restructuring questions, of course.

-You just need to be mindful that the expectation is that you have a reasonable retention of books like Moyer's Distressed Debt Analysis (because many of the other interviewees will have).
+You just need to be mindful that the expectation is that you probably have flipped through books like Moyer's Distressed Debt Analysis (because many of the other interviewees will have).

 What's a pre-pack?

 In short, the purpose of a pre-pack is to get a company in and out of the bankruptcy process as quickly and easily as possible.
-When a company has filed Chapter 11 - with no pre-pack - the process surrounding valuation, plan of reorganization, and legal / banking fees can cause massive deterioration of the underlying value of the business.
+This is important because when a company files Chapter 11 - with no pre-pack - the lengthy process surrounding valuation and establishing a Plan of Reorganization can cause a massive deterioration of the underlying value of the business (not to mention traditional Chapter 11s will involve even more banking and legal fees).

-A pre-pack is a way for the debtor (company) to get the benefits of filing for Chapter 11 (being able to discharge debt, discharge bad leases, and generally stream line the capital structure) while having less value destruction through a lengthy process.
-A pre-pack also signals to suppliers and customers alike that the company has filed for bankruptcy, yes, but they shouldn't be that concerned or skittish about dealing with them as they have a plan to get through it.
+A pre-pack is a way for the debtor (company) to get the benefits of filing for Chapter 11 (being able to discharge debt, discharge bad leases, and generally stream line the capital structure) while having less value destruction that is inherent to a lengthier process.
+A pre-pack also signals to suppliers and customers alike that the company has filed for bankruptcy, yes, but they shouldn't be that concerned or skittish about dealing with them as they have a plan to get through it that has been agreed to by their creditors.

-The mechanics of a pre-pack are that when a Chapter 11 petition is filed it will be accompanied by a disclosure statement and POR in conjunction with an agreement to support the plan from relevant members of the impaired classes (with a sufficiently high participation rate to not have it blocked).
+The mechanics of a pre-pack are that when a Chapter 11 petition is filed it will be accompanied by a disclosure statement and POR in conjunction with an agreement to support the plan from relevant creditors in the impaired classes.

-A pre-pack can get a company in and out of Chapter 11 in just one or two months.
+A pre-pack can get a company in and out of Chapter 11 in just one or two months (see the recent example of Guitar Center, which took under two months).

 Who wouldn't want a pre-pack (pre-packaged bankruptcy)?